tholden/dynareOBC/README.md

     * `OrderOverride=1|2|3`
          Overrides the order of approximation set within the call to stoch_simul.
     * `ShockSequenceFile=FILENAME.mat`
          Specifies a MAT file to open to load shocks from.
 The MAT file should contain a matrix called `ShockSequence`, which should have as many rows as there are shocks, and as many columns as there are simulation periods.
     * `SimulateOnGridPoints`
          Rather than running an actual simulation, causes DynareOBC to draw QMC points from a Gaussian approximation to the stationary distribution of the model without bounds.
 The mean for the Gaussian approximation is accurate to the same order as the order of approximation, but the variance used is always only accurate to a first order approximation.
-EXPERIMENTAL.

 See the Dynare reference manual for other available options.